bjlkeng/bjlkeng.github.io/source/posts/variational-bayes-and-the-mean-field-approximation.rst

 Now that we know our problem, next thing we need to is define what it means to be a good approximation.
-In many of these cases, `Kullback-Leibler divergence <https://en.wikipedia.org/wiki/Kullback%E2%80%93Leibler_divergence>`__ (KL divergence) is a non-symmetric measure of the difference between two probability distributions :math:`P` and :math:`Q`.
+In many of these cases, the `Kullback-Leibler divergence <https://en.wikipedia.org/wiki/Kullback%E2%80%93Leibler_divergence>`__ (KL divergence) is a good choice, which is non-symmetric measure of the difference between two probability distributions :math:`P` and :math:`Q`.
 We'll discuss this in a bit more detail below but the way we set up the problem will be with :math:`P` being the true posterior distribution, and :math:`Q` being the approximate distribution.
 With a bit of math, we can get to an iterative algorithm to find :math:`Q`.

-Next, we assume our approximate distribution :math:`Q` takes the form of some easy-to-analyze form.
 In the mean-field approximation (a common type of variational Bayes), we assume that the unknown variables can be partitioned so that each partition is independent of the others.
 Using KL divergence, we can derive mutually dependent equations (one for each partition) that define the shape of :math:`Q`.
 The resultant :math:`Q` function usually takes on the form of well-known distributions that we can easily analyze.
-The leads to an easy-to-compute iterative algorithm (similar to the `EM algorithm <link://slug/the-expectation-maximization-algorithm>`__) where we use all other previously calculated partitions to derive the current one.
+The leads to an easy-to-compute iterative algorithm (similar to the `EM algorithm
+<link://slug/the-expectation-maximization-algorithm>`__) where we use all other
+previously calculated partitions to derive the current one in an iterative fashion.

 To summarize, variational Bayes has these ideas: